mpagot/openqa-log-visualizer/README.md

     ```

 2.  **Python dependencies:**
-    This project uses `uv` to manage dependencies, which are listed in the `pyproject.toml` file. `uv` will handle the creation of a virtual environment and the installation of dependencies automatically.
+    This project uses `uv` to manage dependencies, which are listed in the `pyproject.toml` file.
+    `uv` will handle the creation of a virtual environment and the installation of dependencies automatically.
     This means you do not need to use pip to create a virtual environment.
     Just run the application using `uv run` as explained below.

 ## Configuration

 The core of the log parsing logic is controlled by the `config.yaml` file.
-This file allows you to define different "parsers," each with its own set of regular expressions ("channels") to extract specific events from `autoinst-log.txt` files.
+This file allows to define different "parsers",
+each with its own set of regular expressions ("channels") to extract specific events from `autoinst-log.txt` files.

-The application matches a job to a parser based on its name and then uses the channels within that parser to find and categorize important log entries.
+The application matches a job to a parser based on its name and then uses the channels within that parser to find and
+categorize important log entries.

-For detailed information on the structure of `config.yaml`, how to define parsers, and best practices for writing effective regular expression patterns, please refer to the **Configuration Documentation** (TBD).
+For detailed information on the structure of `config.yaml`, how to define parsers, and best practices for writing
+effective regular expression patterns, please refer to the **Configuration Documentation**.

 ## Usage